 Pic: Cody Garbrandt Shaves His Beard, And Should Immediately Regret It

 Cody Garbrandt with a clean shaven face.
 It’s a phrase I’d never really given much thought to.
-Most guys who get tattoos shaved on their necks tend to rock at least a five o’clock shadow.
+Most guys who get tattoos on their necks tend to rock at least a five o’clock shadow.
 But it seems like Cody decided to clean up a little bit.

 Holy shit.
 The Super Trooper mustache is the perfect touch.
 It really brings out the Midwest in Cody.

-Call me conspiratorial, but I have the sneaking suspicious this look might have be prompted by his wife to be.
+Call me conspiratorial, but I have the sneaking suspicious this look might have been prompted by his wife to be.
 Trust me.
 All bad grooming decisions are prompted by long term girlfriends.
 Plus, I can’t help but noticed Matthew Kline Kader (AKA @ShallowKing) is clean shaven as fuck.
 Just sayin’.